MathBERT: A Pre-trained Language Model for General NLP Tasks in Mathematics Education

-\textbf{Math Corpus}: MathBERT is pretrained on mathematics related corpus that comprises mathematic curriculum from pre-k to high school, mathematic text books written for high school and college students, mathematic course syllabus from Massive Online Open Courses (MOOC) as well as mathematic paper abstracts (See in Table ~\ref{tab:math_corpus}).
-We crawled these data from popular mathematic curriculum websites such as illustrativemathematics.org, utahmiddleschoolmath.org, engageny.org, free text book website such as openculture.com, MOOC platform classcentral.com as well as ArXiv.org with a total data size of 3GB and 100 Million tokens.
-Our data not only contains text but also math symbols and equations.
-Among all these data, the text book data is in the PDF format and we hence converted them into pure text data but still observing the mathematic symbols and equations (see sample text in Fig. \ref{fig:sample_text}).
+{\m} is pre-trained on mathematics related corpora that comprise mathematics curricula from pre-k to high school, mathematics textbooks written for high school and college students, mathematics course syllabi from Massive Online Open Courses (MOOC) as well as mathematics paper abstracts (see in Table ~\ref{tab:math_corpus}).
+We crawl these data from popular mathematics curriculum websites (illustrativemathematics.org, utahmiddleschoolmath.org, engageny.org), a free text book website (openculture.com), a MOOC platform (classcentral.com), and arXiv.org, with a total data size of around 3GB and 100 Million tokens.
+The mathematics corpora not only contain text but also mathematics symbols and equations.
+Among all these data, the text book data is in PDF format and we hence converted them into text format using the Python package \verb|pdfminer|\footnote{https://pypi.org/project/pdfminer/}, which preserves the mathematics symbols and equations (see sample text in Fig. \ref{fig:sample_text}).